benshimonz/V1/README.md

   * Aggregate conditions (e.g. 'sum {1} > 100)
   * Min/Max aggregations (e.g. '3 → with min {1}')

-* A relationship with a property tag definition and an aggregation ...
+* A relationship property defined as a part of an aggregation chain cannot be used outside of the chain

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-Illegal07.png)